PMBio/spaceTree/docs/faq/index.md

 - **Q:** What if I want to map only clones, but not cell types?

-- **A:** In therory, spaceTree can be used with any type of labels that can be transfered from scRNA-seq to spatial data.
-In practice, a way to achive that at the moment requirs a few modifications to the tutorial:
+- **A:** In theory, spaceTree can be used with any type of label that can be transferred from scRNA-seq to spatial data.
+In practice, a way to achieve that at the moment requires a few modifications to the tutorial:

-1) Currently the format of `data` object is fixed, but you can assign a dummy label to 'cell_type' column in `adata_ref.obs` by assigning roughlhly 50% of the cells to dummy_cell_type1 and the rest to 'dummy_cell_type2' (or use any other names).
+1) Currently the format of `data` object is fixed, but you can assign a dummy label to the 'cell_type' column in `adata_ref.obs` by assigning roughly 50% of the cells to dummy_cell_type1 and the rest to 'dummy_cell_type2' (or use any other names).

-2) When you define the model, you need to set `map_enteties` to 'clone' instead of 'both'.
+2) When you define the model, you must set `map_enteties` to 'clone' instead of 'both'.
 E.g.:
 ```python
 model = GATLightningModule_sampler(data_param=data, weight_clone=weight_clone, map_enteties='clone')
 ```